-the current assets reported in the statements of financial position as at end of December 31, 2020 and December 31, 2019
+- the current assets reported in the statements of financial position as at end of December 31, 2022 and December 31, 2021. - the fundraising revenues and excess of revenues over expenses reported in the statements of operations for the years ended December 31, 2022 and December 31, 2021.